Algorithms, discourses and «patternocracy» — everything you were never told about «post-truth».

 So why do we have this?
 Well, part of it may be a kind of response to an excess of information: more information is available but the context of understanding the informational patterns depends on cultural norms.
 Part of the response to this confusion is to find patterns in the noise that might have actually been there.
 And so the desire to find those patterns in the noise becomes a market for the people who get the patterns, who tell you what’s going on, who design a narrative.

 It’s not that there’s no truth behind them, but the reason why they have power is because they provide a mechanism of simple truth, excessive truth.
 And that’s interesting.
 It’s not that we see the world through these filters, we actually express our ideas about the world through the formation of these filters: sharing, liking and such are all acts of performance as much as they are of content consumption.
-So this is sort of a mix of the theological public with a reverence for subjective self-expression and, at a time when there are these refugee or minorities problems, this is essentially becoming a fundamentalist idiocratic populism.
+So this is sort of a mix of the theological public with a reverence for subjective self-expression and, at a time when there are these refugee or racism problems, this is essentially becoming a fundamentalist idiocratic populism.

 Vladan Yoler.
 Director of the Share Foundation, director of Share Lab, professor at New Media department of Academy of Arts at the University of Novi Sad.